Documentation, Consumer Warnings, Labels, Testing

 3M Petrifilm plates are a fairly new technology to test for coliforms that have been used by many American raw dairy farmers for the last few years with great success.
 They are very cost effective, convenient and easy to use and available in Australia as well.
 According to the farmers from The Family Cow in Pennsylvania, this brings the "Test-and-Hold" protocol within the reach of every raw milk farmer.
 See this page for an interpretation guide on how to use the various plate tests.
 Here is the interpretation guide for the coliform count.
 These on-farm tests can be very useful for the farmer, however some authorities feel it is not suitable for use as the sole test for the routine monitoring of raw milk.
 When Australia regulates the sale of raw milk from cows, dairy authorities may carry a list of approved test methods.
 New Zealand's MPI currently approves the use of some of 3M's Petrifilm plate tests.

 The Standard Plate Count method consists of growing or culturing the bacteria in a nutrient culture petri dish and counting the colonies that develop.
+This test is usually done at a laboratory.

 For a detailed explanation about milk testing in the USA see Tim Wightman's Raw Milk Production page 31 handbook.
 Tim Wightman also produced a great educational DVD, Chore Time: Milking Made Easier by Planning Ahead.
 It was filmed on location at a micro dairy working milk parlour.
 It is a useful tutorial for those interested in the best practices in raw milk production.
 These resources are kindly provided for free by Tim and the Farm to Consumer Foundation.